6–10 hours per PRD. Fix that.

 How do you calculate a RICE score?

-Multiply Reach (users per month) × Impact (0.25–3 scale) × Confidence (as a decimal: 100%=1.0, 80%=0.8, 50%=0.5), then divide by Effort (total person-months).
+Multiply Reach (users per month) × Impact (0.25 to 3 scale) × Confidence (as a decimal: 100%=1.0, 80%=0.8, 50%=0.5), then divide by Effort (total person-months).
 Example: 2,000 users × 1.0 impact × 0.8 confidence ÷ 0.5 effort = 3,200 RICE score.

 What is a good RICE score?

-RICE scores are relative — a good score is one that's higher than alternative features you're comparing.
+RICE scores are relative, a good score is one that's higher than alternative features you're comparing.
 There's no absolute threshold.
 What matters is the ranked ordering: build features in descending RICE score order within a time period.
 Track actual impact vs. predicted RICE scores over time to calibrate your scoring assumptions.

 How is RICE different from ICE scoring?